California Overtime Laws

 - Improperly using "comp" time

-- Not paying for all the hours worked
+- Not paying for all the extra hours worked

 - Treating employees as independent contractors

 California law and federal law both provide for an employee's right to overtime pay.
 If you're experiencing an overtime issue at work or were denied overtime pay, you have legal options.
-An experienced California attorney can help you recover lost wages and any damages caused by a denial of overtime pay.
-Get in touch with an experienced employment law attorney near you to learn more about your rights under California law.
+An experienced California attorney can help you file a wage claim to recover unpaid wages and any damages caused by a denial of overtime pay.
+Get in touch with an experienced employment law attorney to learn more about your rights under California law.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help